Basis Young People’s Child Exploitation Conference 2021: ‘Improving Responses to Child Exploitation’

 Throughout the day, speakers and facilitators from across the country will share cutting edge research and innovative practice developments on key subjects around child exploitation.
 Our speakers all have substantial experience working in child protection, with a particular focus on issues that are too often silenced or unheard within this field.

 Confirmed speakers include: Holly Archer and Scarlett Jones (The Holly Project); Maria Cassidy (NWG); Jahnine Davis (ListenUp Research Co-Founder and Director; Researcher, Kingston University); Gemma Scire (Systems Change Researcher); Speakers from SPACE (Stop and Prevent Adolescent Criminal Exploitation); Camille Warrington (Senior Research Fellow, University of Bedfordshire); Dominic Willmott (Senior Lecturer, Manchester Metropolitan University); Practitioners from Basis Young People.

-As well as delivering workshops on issues such as Child Sexual Exploitation and Boys and Historic Exploitation, the Basis Young People’s Team will also be launching our new service delivery offer on the day.
+As well as delivering workshops on issues such as Child Sexual Exploitation and Boys and post-abuse support, the Basis Young People’s Team will be launching our new service delivery offer on the day.
 We would love to see you there to discuss the new developments we are making to how we support young people and survivors of sexual exploitation.

 The conference will be held online due to COVID restrictions.
 While we, of course, wish the situation was different, we hope that this online conference will be a new opportunity to unite sector leaders in child protection from across the UK, lowering access barriers and enabling delegates to attend that may have been unable to attend our previous conferences.